-“The review must also take account of the complexities flowing from the introduction of the Consumer Data Right (CDR) regime to selected industry verticals and of the experience gained from the implementation of the European Union General Data Protection Regulation (GDPR).”
+“The review must also take account of the complexities flowing from the introduction of the Consumer Data Right (CDR) regime to selected industry verticals and of the experience gained from the implementation of the European Union General Data Protection Regulation.”

 “We are also pleased to see that the Government has resisted the ACCC’s calls for immediate reform to the Australian Consumer Law and a mandatory take-down code to assist copyright enforcement, and instead has committed to wider, more contextualised consultation on these matters of economy-wide importance.”

-The Telecommunications Industry Ombudsman, said the TIO was pleased to see the Government’s “resposne and implementation roadmap for the Digital Platforms inquiry has accepted its recommendation on “running a pilot external dispute resolution mechanism for consumers, businesses and digital platforms”.
+The Telecommunications Industry Ombudsman, said it was pleased to see the Government’s “resposne and implementation roadmap for the Digital Platforms inquiry has accepted its recommendation on “running a pilot external dispute resolution mechanism for consumers, businesses and digital platforms”.

-Telecommunications Industry Ombudsman board chair, Professor Michael Lavarch said, “Ensuring digital platform users have access to a single complaint framework accommodating the converging communications landscape is required and appropriate”.
+TIO board chair Professor Michael Lavarch said, “Ensuring digital platform users have access to a single complaint framework accommodating the converging communications landscape is required and appropriate”.